 When you create a new replication schedule, it is automatically enabled.
 If you disable a replication schedule, it can be re-enabled at a later time.

-To enable, disable, or delete a replication schedule:
+To enable, disable, or delete a replication schedule, do one of the following:

-• Click Actions > Enable | Disable | Delete in the row for a replication schedule.
+• 1.
+Click Actions > Enable | Disable | Delete in the row for a replication schedule.